Lunar New Year Mass Shooter Disarmed in Heroic Act at Second Dance Studio

-A confrontation in the lobby of a second San Gabriel Valley dance hall, minutes after the Monterey Park shooting that left 10 dead and 10 injured, likely prevented another tragedy.
+A confrontation in the lobby of a second San Gabriel Valley dance hall, minutes after the Monterey Park shooting that left 11 dead, likely prevented another tragedy on a night of Lunar New Year festivities.

 The gunman who opened fire at Star Dance Studio in Monterey Park entered the Lai Lai Ballroom & Studio in nearby Alhambra about 20 minutes later, just as the family run business was about to close down for the night.
 Once inside, the shooter was confronted and disarmed by at least one person in a heroic act, authorities said Sunday.

-The New York Times spoke to Brandon Tsay, who said he wrestled the firearm from the 72-year-old gunman's hands when the man walked into the lobby.
+Brandon Tsay said he wrestled the firearm from the 72-year-old gunman's hands when the man walked into the lobby.

 "He was looking at me and looking around, not hiding that he was trying to do harm," Tsay told the New York Times.
 "His eyes were menacing."